EgoEnv: Human-centric environment representations from egocentric video: Experiments

-We use the Habitat simulator~\cite{savva2019habitat} with photo-realistic 3D Gibson~\cite{xia2018gibson} environments to generate simulated video walkthroughs.
-We use 88 scenes with semantic annotations~\cite{armeni20193d} containing instances from the $|\mathcal{O}| = 20$ most frequent object classes.
-We split these environments randomly into 71 training and 17 validation environments and generate $\aprox$50k walkthroughs, each 512 steps long, taken by a shortest-path agent that randomly samples goal locations in the environment and navigates towards them (move forward, turn right/left $30^\circ$).
-For each time-step, we obtain the ground-truth local state from the simulator required in \refsec{sec:local_state}. (i.e., camera pose, object labels and relative positions at each time-step).
-Though the walkthroughs involve discrete actions, they share characteristics with real-world video (cameras at head-level; views covering the environment) --- making them valuable for transfer.
-See Supp. for further details.
+\paragraph{Simulator environments} For training, we use the Habitat simulator~\cite{savva2019habitat} with photo-realistic HM3D~\cite{ramakrishnan2021hm3d} scenes to generate simulated video walkthroughs.
+We generate $\aprox$15k walkthroughs from 900 HM3D scenes, each 512 steps long, taken by a shortest-path agent that navigates to randomly sampled goal locations (move forward, turn right/left $30^\circ$).
+For each time-step, we obtain the ground-truth local state from the simulator required in \refsec{sec:local_state} (i.e., object labels and relative pose).
+For object labels, we map instance predictions across $|\mathcal{O}| = 23$ categories to the 3D scenes using a pretrained instance segmentation model~\cite{fang2021instances} trained on the subset of scenes with semantic labels.
+Though the walkthroughs involve discrete actions, they share characteristics with real-world video (cameras at head-level; views covering the environment) making them suitable for transfer.
+See Supp. for examples and details.